Budapest is among the prettiest cities in Europe, but is real estate investment in Budapest a good idea?

 Though affordable in absolute terms, prices are stretched for locals

-Real estate prices in Budapest are cheap in absolute terms, became are a bit disconnected from the local purchasing power, though there has been an improvement is the last 3 years as incomes have grown and price stagnated.
+Real estate prices in Budapest are cheap in absolute terms but have become somewhat disconnected from local purchasing power, though there has been an improvement is the last 3 years.

 As an investor, this is not the only factor to consider.
 Much of the housing stock in downtown Pest, for example, targets higher-income foreigners who stay short and/or long-term in Budapest.
 Also, the low regulatory and tax environments make Budapest attractive to investors.